 - Applying to the Contractor Recovery Fund.
 If no assets are found during your search, you must apply to the fund within two years after your judgment became final.
 You will submit an application form, supporting documents, and a copy of your judgment to the Minnesota Department

 - If your application for payment is accepted, payment is generally made in the following fiscal year.

 - If your application is not accepted, you have 30 days from your receipt of the order denying the application to make a written request for a hearing to determine whether you are entitled to payment.

 - Receiving an order for payment from the fund.
 Payments are limited to your actual and direct out-of-pocket losses from the transaction with your contractor.
 The applicable law provides that you cannot recover your attorney fees, litigation costs, or any interest from the fund.

+You may file an application to the fund even if the judgment against your contractor has been discharged in bankruptcy.
 If your contractor files for bankruptcy before you obtain a judgment, you should ask the bankruptcy court to lift the bankruptcy stay for the sole purpose of allowing you to obtain a judgment against the contractor so you can file a claim for recovery with the fund.